Kayli/logspub/philosophy.md

 - eschatology: part of theology concerned with death, judgement, and the final destiny of the soul and of humankind

+## representationalism

+- philosophical theory of knowledge based on the assertion that the mind perceives only mental images (representations) of material objects outside the mind, not the objects themselves

 ## antinatalism

 - notable people